Dr. TOM BOLTON

 Experienced writer, editor, researcher and communicator.
 Track record of working with public bodies, third sector, national, regional and local government and professional bodies.

 University teacher.
 Associate Fellow of the Higher Education Academy.
-Three years experience of teaching undergraduates in spatial and urban theory on UCL’s cross-departmental Understanding Cities module.
-Experience teaching English language skills to post-graduate students at The Writing Lab, UCL, 2016-17 and as Writer-in-Residence at the Bartlett School of Graduate Studies, 2013-14.
+Three years experience of teaching undergraduates in spatial and urban theory on UCL’s cross-departmental Understanding Cities module for three years; teaching English language skills to post-graduate students at The Writing Lab, UCL, 2016-17, and as Writer-in-Residence at the Bartlett School of Graduate Studies, 2013-14.

 RECENT EMPLOYMENT HISTORY

-Oct 2013 to date PhD researcher, Bartlett School, University College London
+Oct 2013 to Nov 2017 PhD researcher, Bartlett School, University College London

 March 2011 – Oct 2013 Senior Analyst, Centre for Cities